helidon-io/helidon/docs/se/security/providers.md

 #### How does that work?

 Multi-tenant support requires to obtain tenant name from the incoming request.
 OIDC configuration is selected based on the received tenant name.
 The way this tenant name has to be provided is configured via `tenant-id-style` configuration.
-See [How to enable tenants](#multiple-tenants) for more information.
+See [How to enable tenants](#multi-tenancy) for more information.
 After matching tenant configuration with the received name, the rest of the OIDC flow if exactly the same as in [How does OIDC work](#how-does-it-work).

 Base OIDC configuration is treated as a default tenant, which is used, if no tenant name is provided.
 This default tenant is having `@default` name specified.

 It is also important to note, that each tenant configuration is based on the default tenant configuration (base OIDC configuration), and therefore its configuration do not need to change all the properties, if they do not differ from the base OIDC configuration.

-## CORS Settings
+### CORS Settings

 CORS is (now) a single component configured either through config (key `cors`), or programmatically via `io.helidon.webserver.cors.CorsFeature`.
 To add proper CORS setup for the OIDC endpoint, use one of these.
 Component specific CORS setup will be removed from Helidon.

-### HTTP Basic Authentication Provider
+## HTTP Basic Authentication Provider

 HTTP Basic authentication support

-#### Setup

-Maven dependency
+### Maven Coordinates

 ```xml [pom.xml]
 <dependency>